postcss/autoprefixer/README.md

 2. Download and install the [Web Essentials 2013 for Update 2](http://visualstudiogallery.msdn.microsoft.com/56633663-6799-41d7-9df7-0f2a504ca361)
 3. Choose a `Tools` → `Options` → `Web Essentials` → `CSS` menu item
 4. In the `Enable Autoprefixer` box specify a value equal to `True`
-5. Additionally, you can specify the browser conditional expressions in the `Targeted browsers` box

 <img src="http://i.imgur.com/X9sBBF8.png" width="700" alt="Autoprefixer options in the Web Essentials 2013" />